seqan/seqan3/doc/howto/write_a_view/index.md

 which will give you <tt>'A'_dna5</tt> for <tt>'T'_dna5</tt> a.s.o.
 Think about how you can adapt the previous solution to write a view that transforms ranges of nucleotides into their complement.

-BUT, we are also interested in *reversing* the range which is possible with `std::view::reverse`:
+BUT, we are also interested in *reversing* the range which is possible with `std::views::reverse`:

 \snippet doc/howto/write_a_view/view_exercise2.cpp start
 ```cpp